Page not found

 The World Food Programme Go to website

-The World Food Programme (WFP) assists 80 million people in around 80 countries each year, delivering food assistance in emergencies and supporting countries to achieve zero hunger and malnutrition by building resilience for food security and nutrition and addressing the growing challenges posed by climate change and rising inequality.
+The World Food Programme (WFP) helps 80 million people in around 80 countries each year, delivering food assistance in emergencies and supporting countries to achieve zero hunger and malnutrition by building resilience for food security and nutrition and addressing the growing challenges posed by climate change and rising inequality

 One in nine people worldwide still do not have enough to eat.
 WFP’s efforts focus on emergency assistance, relief and rehabilitation, development aid and special operations, predominantly in conflict-affected countries where people are three times more likely to be undernourished than those living in countries without conflict.
 On any given day, WFP has 5,000 trucks, 20 ships and 92 planes on the move, delivering food and other assistance to those in most need.
 It also makes this global capacity and expertise in humanitarian logistics available to UN agencies, NGOs and governments.
 UNDP benefits from the logistical support of WFP in the context of health programme service delivery in challenging operating environments.

-WFP works with states to draft and implement policies that promote food security and nutrition objectives, rooted in strong governance, responsive institutions and an enabling environment.
-It offers nationally-tailored technical assistance and capacity development to strengthen individual government capacities to achieve national food security and nutrition objectives:
+WFP works with countries to draft and implement policies that promote food security and nutrition objectives, rooted in strong governance, responsive institutions and an enabling environment.
+It offers nationally-tailored technical assistance and capacity development to strengthen individual government capacities to achieve national food security and nutrition objectives.
+Among its objectives are:

 It also focuses on embedding resilience in interventions, to lessen the effects of shocks and stressors and ensure that people rebuild better after disasters.